inkytonik/kiama-rats.g8/README.md

-This is a giter8 template for sbt 0.11.x (or later) projects in the style that I (inkytonik) commonly use.
+This is a giter8 template for sbt 0.13.x projects in the style that I (inkytonik) commonly use.
 The generated project will be set up to use the [Kiama language processing library](http://kiama.googlecode.com) and will contain a simple example of Kiama use with the